-STRATEGY FOR SUSTAINABILITY: A Business Manifesto Adam Werbach 240 pages, Harvard Business has never suffered from conformity.
+STRATEGY FOR SUSTAINABILITY: A Business Manifesto Adam Werbach 240 pages, Harvard Business Press, 2009 Adam Werbach is a wunderkind-at age 23, the youngest-ever national president of the Sierra Club-who has never suffered from conformity.
 When big environmental groups were being selfcongratulatory, he deflated them with his iconoclastic 2004 speech and essay, "Is Environmentalism Dead?"
 When it was fashionable to bash Wal-Mart Stores Inc., he was one of a handful of environmentalists who saw promise and jumped in headfirst, creating the Personal Sustainability Project for Wal-Mart's 1.9 million employees, revealing how to influence the firm's 200 million regular U.S. shoppers.
 Werbach went on to help create the "S" division (for sustainability) at the global advertising agency Saatchi & Saatchi.